aleprivuse/Linux-Basics/Networking/Firewall.md

 inside your server it doesnt need incoming traffic — it just calls home by itself through outgoing:

-your server ──► hacker:4444 (OUTGOING)
+Your server ──► hacker:4444 (OUTGOING)

 Thats why you also block outgoing and only allow the ports you actually need (80, 443, 22).